PAException/engelsburg-api/README.md

 Resource requests

-Just like the Semi-Private section the request has to contain the ServiceToken in the `X-ServiceToken` header field.
-In addition to send a request to a resource of the Private-API-Section you have to include the `token` from the login request in the `Authorization` header field of the request.
+To send a request to a resource of the Private-API-Section you have to include the `token` from the login request in the `Authorization` header field of the request.
 The API will check if you have the permission to access that resource.
 The token will expire after 30 minutes.
 To obtain a new token send another login request.

 ---